Sign up here for your free math game and activities.

 Using games as a way to engage students is an effective way to enhance their learning and their ability to recall information.

-Some of y’all may have heard of Scoot.
+You may have heard of Scoot.
 It is a game where your students answer questions or problems on a card as they walk to each desk.
-Our kiddos love it, especially when Pam says “Scoot” to signal them to move to the next desk.
-The students have to listen so they know when to move to the next desk.
+Our kiddos love it, especially when I say “Scoot” to signal them to move to the next desk.
+The students have to listen so they know when to move.
 It is also the best way to get your students up and moving while they practice their skills.
-This game keeps them engaged because they know they have to answer quickly and move when you say “Scoot” Students love it because it is a game and teachers love it because their students are engaged in their learning.

 Have you ever had one of those days when you feel like your students just aren’t listening and they are wiggling all over the place?
 Of course you have!